Skip to footer content

 • Kiosk and retail systems: Power ID scanning or receipt digitization with minimal CPU load and no dependency on internet connectivity.

-Here are some tips for getting the most out of IronOCR:
+Here are tips for getting the most out of IronOCR using its complete preprocessing filters and image optimization filters:

-Use OcrInput preprocessing to clean up noisy images:
+Use OcrInput preprocessing to clean noisy images with image quality correction and OCR image filters:

 var Ocr = new IronTesseract();